yonsei-sslab/MIA/README.md

 ### How to run

-1. Customize configs in config.yaml
+1. (Optional) Customize train / inference configurations in config.yaml

+2. (Optional) `python train_target.py`: Train the victim model which is the target of the extraction.

-2. `python train_shadow.py`: Corresponds to Diagram 1-1 ~ Diagram 2-2 illustrated below.
+3. `python train_shadow.py`: Corresponds to Diagram 1-1 ~ Diagram 2-2 illustrated below.

-3. `python train_attack.py`: Corresponds to Diagram 2-3 ~ Diagram 3 illustrated below.
+4. `python train_attack.py`: Corresponds to Diagram 2-3 ~ Diagram 3 illustrated below.

-4. `python inference_attack.py`: Corresponds to Diagram 4 illustrated below.
+5. `python inference_attack.py`: Corresponds to Diagram 4 illustrated below.

 ### Paper's Methodology in Diagrams